CLOSE

 CMMC: Where Does Your Company Fit In

 The CMMC provides more structure to different cybersecurity standards, giving organizations a better idea of their readiness against threats and what they still need to address.
-It is divided into different levels, each with its own set of requirements that companies and agencies must meet in order to be certified.
-The US Department of Defense created the CMMC in 2020, and because it is a relatively recent development, some agencies may have trouble navigating their way around it.
+It is divided into different levels, each with its own set of requirements that companies and agencies must meet to be certified.
+The US Department of Defense activated the finalized CMMC rule in November 2025, and because it is a relatively recent development, some agencies may have trouble navigating their way around it.
 The question is, how do you figure out where your company fits in?

-There are five classifications under the CMMC, which are called maturity levels.
+There are three CMMC levels, called maturity levels.
 These tell contractors and companies what kind of security capabilities and requirements they must meet to qualify for certain levels.
-Under this model, best practices are divided into 17 domains, each with 43 distinct capabilities.
-The more capabilities you are able to demonstrate, the higher your maturity level.

 Finding Your Place Within the CMMC

-For most agencies that are starting to adjust to the CMMC standards, the first step is to figure out which level your organization should be on.
-Only then can you figure out what you need to do in order to bring yourself up to standard.
+For most agencies that are starting to adjust to the CMMC standards, the first step is to determine the correct level for your organization.
+Only then can you figure out what you need to do to bring yourself up to standard.
 This is largely dependent on the nature of an agency, and the type of information it handles.

 With the cybersecurity world constantly changing, it is better for organizations to level up their defenses sooner than later.
 That way, even when standards become even more stringent, adapting would not be a problem.